 We strongly focus on using natural fibres wherever possible and are proud to be utilising environmentally accredited fabrications such as Tencel, FSC Viscose, Linen, Organic cotton and Recycled Polyester linings within our ranges.
 We strive to consciously create “forever” pieces for our customers and to design and manufacture within the seven parameters that Green Strategy have devised to define sustainable fashion.We do not hold warehouses of excess stock and endeavour to create minimal waste with every collection by working closely with our factories.
 We source fabrics with the OKEO-TEX Certification and avoid harmful dyeing methods.
 We chose to avoid placement prints which create vast amounts of fabric wastage, instead producing garments with repeating prints, making each of our garments a one-of-a-kind Hansen & Gretel piece.

 We are passionate about limiting our use of single use plastics in the entire production cycle.
-We began using biodegradable plastic in 2018 and in 2020 we aim to eliminate the use of plastic all together by implementing canvas garment bags for our stock to be delivered in.
-Our online orders are packaged using only 100% recycled and biodegradable materials.
+We began using biodegradable plastic in 2018 and our online orders are packaged using only 100% recycled and biodegradable materials.

 As a reputable and trusted business committed to offering its customers high quality products, Hansen & Gretel recognises its obligation to ensure that suppliers are operating ethically.
 Hansen & Gretel works with a few handpicked expert factories in Shanghai, Guangzhou China and Hong Kong.
 Each factory is employed for its’ own specialty, and has been vetted for fair working conditions, and wages.
 The designer visit’s all factories biannually and only work’s with facilities that she has personally vetted and inspected.
 We expect our suppliers to consistently provide an environment which protects their employees’ health and safety and basic human rights.